Yitro: The Sabbath

-In Exodus 35:1–3, just before issuing the instructions for the Tabernacle, Moses again told the Israelites that no one should work on the Sabbath, specifying that one must not kindle fire on the Sabbath.

-In Leviticus 23:1–3, God told Moses to repeat the Sabbath commandment to the people, calling the Sabbath a holy convocation.
+In Exodus 35:1–3, just before issuing the instructions for the Tabernacle, Moses again told the Israelites that no one should work on the Sabbath, specifying that they must not kindle fire on the Sabbath.
+In Leviticus 23:1–3, God told Moses to repeat the Sabbath commandment to the people, calling the Sabbath a "holy convocation".

-The prophet Isaiah taught in Isaiah 1:12–13 that iniquity is inconsistent with the Sabbath.
-In Isaiah 58:13–14, the prophet taught that if people turn away from pursuing or speaking of business on the Sabbath and call the Sabbath a delight, then God will make them ride upon the high places of the earth and will feed them with the heritage of Jacob.
-And in Isaiah 66:23, the prophet taught that in times to come, from one Sabbath to another, all people will come to worship God.
+The prophet Isaiah is recorded in Isaiah 1:12–13 teaching that wickedness is inconsistent with the Sabbath.
+In Isaiah 58:13–14, the prophet teaches that if the Israelites turn away from pursuing or speaking of business on the Sabbath and "call the Sabbath a delight", God will allow them to "ride upon the high places of the earth" and "feed them with the heritage of Jacob".
+Finally, in Isaiah 66:23, Isaiah is recorded teaching that in times to come, from one Sabbath to another, all people, including non-Jews, will come to worship God.

-The prophet Jeremiah taught in Jeremiah 17:19–27 that the fate of Jerusalem depended on whether the people abstained from work on the Sabbath, refraining from carrying burdens outside their houses and through the city gates.
+The prophet Jeremiah, in Jeremiah 17:19–27, is recorded teaching that the fate of Jerusalem depends on whether the people abstained from work on the Sabbath, including from "carrying burdens" outside their houses and through the city gates.

-The prophet Ezekiel told in Ezekiel 20:10–22 how God gave the Israelites God's Sabbaths, to be a sign between God and them, but the Israelites rebelled against God by profaning the Sabbaths, provoking God to pour out God's fury upon them, but God stayed God's hand.
+The prophet Ezekiel, in Ezekiel 20:10–22, teaches that God gave the Israelites God's Sabbaths to be a sign between God and them, but the Israelites rebelled against God by profaning the Sabbaths, provoking God to pour out God's fury upon them, but God stayed God's hand.

-In Nehemiah 13:15–22, Nehemiah told how he saw some treading winepresses on the Sabbath, and others bringing all manner of burdens into Jerusalem on the Sabbath day, so when it began to be dark before the Sabbath, he commanded that the city gates be shut and not opened till after the Sabbath and directed the Levites to keep the gates to sanctify the Sabbath.
+In Nehemiah 13:15–22, Nehemiah recounts how he saw some treading winepresses on the Sabbath, and others bringing all manner of burdens into Jerusalem on the Sabbath day, so when it began to be dark before the Sabbath, he commanded that the city gates be shut and not opened till after the Sabbath and directed the Levites to keep the gates to sanctify the Sabbath.